sandykumar93/Lambda-Warm-Time-and-Memory-Benchmark/README.md

 ## checkwarmtime()
 Use this function to trigger lambda function with between time intervals specified in the "timeinmin" variable.
-It will provide the execution time for both "warm" and "cold" states.
+It will provide the execution time for both "warm" and "cold" starts.

 ![WhatsApp Image 2019-08-27 at 10 01 35 PM](https://user-images.githubusercontent.com/34301887/63791092-568d2700-c918-11e9-9953-577d8d627e56.jpeg)